Vertigogo/staff_list/README.md

 ### Where did the generators come from?
 The data generation scripts were written by me.

-Because this repo relies on code licensed under the most unrescricted license available, it is being released under that same li
+Because this repo relies on code licensed under the most unrescricted license available, it is being released under that same license.

+If you would like to add your own scripts, please submit a pull request along with examples for us